limosek/zaf/README.md

 During plugin installation, zaf will check all dependencies, do install binaries and generates apropriate zabbix.conf.d entries.
 Look into https://github.com/limosek/zaf-plugins repository for more examples.

 ## Zaf utility
 Zaf binary can be installed on any system from openwrt to big system.
 It has minimal dependencies and is shell based.
 Is has minimal size (up to 50kb of code).
 It can be used for installing, removing and testing zaf plugin items.
-Zaf should be run as root.
+Zaf has to be configured and installed by root but it can be invoked as regular user.
 ```
-./zaf
-./zaf Version 1.4master.
+./zaf Version 1.4.
 Please use some of this commands:
 ./zaf Cmd [ZAF_OPTION=value] [ZAF_CTRL_Option=value] [ZAF_CTRLI_Item_Option=value] ...
 Plugin manipulation commands:
 ./zaf update                            To update repo (not plugins, similar to apt-get update)